 This report shows that while some fire service needs have been declining, many have remained constant or increased.
-Fire service needs are extensive for departments of all sizes and in every area, including staffing, training, facilities, apparatus, personal protective equipment (PPE); and health and wellness.
-Overall, the smaller the community protected, the greater the need.
+Fire service needs exist for departments of all sizes and in every area, including staffing, training and certification, facilities, apparatus, personal protective equipment (PPE); and health and wellness.
+In general, the smaller the community protected, the greater the need.

 Interactive survey results can be found here: www.nfpa.org/5thneedsresults

 You can also download individual sections of this report:

 - More than half of departments have unmet need for training in structural firefighting.

 - Smaller departments are more likely to be responsible for traffic control, and there is a lot of unmet need for training in this area.

 - Most fire departments (87 percent) are responsible for wildland and WUI firefighting, particularly larger and smaller departments.

 - Overall, 78 percent of the departments that perform wildland and WUI firefighting operations have unmet training needs, and these needs are more pronounced in smaller departments.

 - One-fifth (21 percent) of departments neither test nor inspect their personal protective ensembles each year, and only 13 percent both inspect and test their ensembles.